hammer-ian/JavaScriptPoWBlockchain/README.md

 **New Project & AWS infrastructure Features**
 * Set up github repo
-* Created initial EC2 build e.g. Apache, Node
+* Created initial EC2 build e.g. Apache, Node, pm2
+* Created a Domain, implemented https and SSL certificates
-* Implemented Apache Proxy to make blockchain (hosted on internal Express.js server) accessible from public internet
+* Implemented Apache Proxy/Reverse Proxy to make blockchain (hosted on internal Express.js server) accessible from public internet
   * Apache configuration used to ensure non-public facing endpoints can not be reached from public internet (i.e. certain endpoints should only be accessible from a private IP)
-* Created a Domain, implemented https and SSL certificates
-* Implemented load balancing (and target groups), including health checks
+* Implemented AWS load balancing (and target groups), including health checks
 * Added restrictive AWS Security Groups & IAM roles
 * Added swapspace as a workaround for limited t2.micro RAM
 * Private subnet and routing tables created for non-public facing EC2 instances
-* Finalized AMI Image of master blockchain node
 * Environment variables
-* Migrated from basic string based logging to 3rd party logger Winston
+* Migrated from basic string logging to 3rd party logger Winston and JSON logs
-* Deployed Prometheus to collect metrics, and onboarded logs/metrics to centralized aggregator
+* Deployed Prometheus (metrics), and onboarded logs/metrics to centralized aggregator

 **New Blockchain Features**
 * Added multi host capability